By Valerie Visser on March 25, 2016

 Hint: the reasons aren't what you think

-This post was originally posted at Valerie's blog and can be found here.
+This post was originally posted at Valerie's blog.
 She graciously let us share it on Kansas Living online for you to enjoy.

 Last November, my husband and I dove headfirst into raising pastured pork.
 Our friend who was raising them had his barn destroyed in a storm and needed them somewhere that would offer shelter for the winter.
 He called us, and after two days of fixing fence in a two-acre pen and moving shelters into place, we started hauling them to their new home.